MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 In an environment, when consumption exceeds available credits, environment is in overage and some features are progressively blocked.
 Purchase of new credits and/or reassignment need to happen. see [Overage](/#overage)

+AI Builder credits can also come from AI Builder trial.
+In that case, they are linked to the user and don't need to be allocated. see [AI Builder Trial](/#AI-Builder-Trial)

 ## Get entitlement to AI Builder credits

 First, you need to be entitled to some AI Builder capacity.
 This can be through one of the following paid capacities.